 The first word in the test frame is determined by a rising edge transition in ISTR or SYNC, depending on the syncsel_fifoin(3:0) setting in config32.
 At this transition, the pattern0 word should be input to the data DAB[15:0] pins, and pattern2 should be input to the data DCD[15:0] pins.
 Patterns 1, 4, and 5 of DAB[15:0] bus and pattern 3, 6, and 7 of DCD[15:0] bus should follow sequentially on each edge of DATACLK (rising and falling).
-The sequence should be repeated until the pattern checker test is disabled by setting iotest_ena back to "0".
+The sequence should be repeated until the pattern checker test is disabled by setting iotest_ena back to 0.
 It is not necessary to have a rising ISTR or SYNC edge aligned with every four DATACLK cycle, just the first one to mark the beginning of the series.

 Figure 77.
-IO Pattern Checker Data Transmission Format
+I/O Pattern Checker Data Transmission Format

 The test mode determines if the all the patterns on the two 16-bit LVDS data buses (DAB[15:0]P/N and DCD[15:0]P/N) were received correctly by comparing the received data against the data pattern key.
-If any bits in either of the two 16-bit data buses were received incorrectly, the corresponding bits in iotest_results(15:0) in register config4 will be set to "1" to indicate bit error location.
+If any bits in either of the two 16-bit data buses were received incorrectly, the corresponding bits in iotest_results(15:0) in register config4 will be set to 1 to indicate bit error location.
 The user can check the corresponding bit location on both 16-bit data buses and implement the fix accordingly.
 Furthermore, the error condition will trigger the alarm_from_iotest bit in register config5 to indicate a general error in the data interface.
 When data pattern checker mode is enabled, this alarm in register config5, bit7 is the only valid alarm.
 Other alarms in register config5 are not valid and can be disregarded.

 For instance, pattern0 is programmed to the default of 0x7A7A.
-If the received Pattern 0 is 0x7A7B, then bit 0 in iotest_results(15:0) will be set to "1" to indicate an error in bit 0 location.
-The alarm_from_iotest will also be set to "1" to report the data transfer error.
+If the received Pattern 0 is 0x7A7B, then bit 0 in iotest_results(15:0) will be set to 1 to indicate an error in bit 0 location.
+The alarm_from_iotest will also be set to 1 to report the data transfer error.
 Note that iotest_results(15:0) does not indicate which of the 16-bit buses has the error.
 The user needs to check both 16-bit buses and then narrow down the error from the bit location information.

-The alarms can be cleared by writing 0x0000 to iotest_results(15:0) and "0" to alarm_from_iotest through the serial interface.
+The alarms can be cleared by writing 0x0000 to iotest_results(15:0) and 0 to alarm_from_iotest through the serial interface.
 The serial interface will read back 0s if there are no errors or if the errors are cleared.
-The corresponding alarm bit will remain a "1" if the errors remain.
+The corresponding alarm bit will remain a 1 if the errors remain.

 It is recommended to enable the pattern checker and then run the pattern sequence for 100 or more complete cycles before clearing the iotest_results(15:0) and alarm_from_iotest.
 This will eliminate the possibility of false alarms generated during the setup sequence.
+Based on the pattern test result, the user can adjust the data source output timing, PCB traces delay, or DAC34SH84 CONFIG36 LVDS programmable delay to help optimize the setup and hold time of the transmitter system.

 Figure 78.
-DAC34H84 Pattern Check Block Diagram
+DAC34SH84 Pattern Check Block Diagram